raise-isayan/OverrideSysPropModule/Readme.md

 ## Overview

-Android 14 or later has difficulty installing to trusted Root certificates.
+Android 14 and later make it difficult to install a trusted Root certificate on the system.

 - https://httptoolkit.com/blog/android-14-breaks-system-certificate-installation/

-Show how to bypass restrictions.
+Describe the steps to bypass.

-## bypass point
+## Bypass point

 API-34 has been reading certificates from "/apex/com.android.conscrypt/cacerts" in the process of reading system certificates.
 However, when the system property is set to "system.certs.enabled", the code is to retrieve certificates from "/system/etc/security/cacerts/".